-Comb Studio's Autonomous Aircraft for the IARC 2014

-Xiang He, Dongze Huang, Jinpeng Yang, Yun Sang, Qi Wu, Kun Yan, Dongyao Zhang, Qing Lin Beihang University

-ABSTRACT

-This paper describes the details of an autonomous aircraft capable of exploring cluttered indoor areas and interacting with object in the environment without relying on external navigational aids.
+Comb Studio's Autonomous Aircraft for the IARC 2015 WU Qi, LIU Ning-jun, WU Kun, WANG Ting-ting, ZHANG Dong-yao, YAN Kun, MA Yan, LIN Qing Beihang University ABSTRACT This paper describes the details of an autonomous aircraft capable of exploring cluttered indoor areas and interacting with object in the environment without relying on external navigational aids.
 An integrated visual navigation method providing relative position, velocity, and attitude information is introduced.
 Multi-ground-object are detected by HOG-Based SVM.
 Mission planning section applies the velocity-obstacle method to program for the vehicle drive away ten ground robot to a set sideline.
-The vehicle is intended to be Beihang University Comb Studio's entry for the International Aerial Robotics Competition in 2014.

-1. INTRODUCTION

-1.1 Statement of the Problem

-The IARC 2014 requires the teams to apply completely autonomous aircraft.
-In the mission IARC 2014, a square arena is marked on the ground in an indoor GPS-free arena.
+The vehicle is intended to be Beihang University Comb Studio's entry for the International Aerial Robotics Competition in 2015.
+1. INTRODUCTION 1.1 Statement of the Problem The IARC 2015 requires the teams to apply completely autonomous aircraft.
+In the mission IARC 2015, a square arena is marked on the ground in an indoor GPS-free arena.
 This square arena will be 20 meters on each side.
 The boundary shall consist of wide white lines bounding the sides of the square arena, with a wide red line on one end, and a wide green line on the other end as shown in the figure.
 Ten iRobot Create programmable ground robots will be placed at the center of the arena.
 These ground robot is programmed to run in a changeless rule with small unpredictable variation on its direction.
-The ultimate goal of the aerial vehicle is to chasing the ground robot and drive them away to the set green line by slightly touching the surface of the robot to make it turn $45\,^{\circ}$ or obstructing in the route to make it turn around.
+The ultimate goal of the aerial vehicle is to chasing the ground robot and drive them away to the set green line by slightly touching the surface of the robot to make it turn 45° or obstructing in the route to make it turn around.
 This will challenge teams to demonstrate two new behaviors that have never been attempted in any of the past six IARC missions.
 First, interaction between aerial robots and moving objects, specifically, autonomous ground robots, challenges aerial vehicle's ability of control and recognizing the moving object.
 Second, navigation in a sterile environment with no external navigation aids such as GPS or large stationary points of reference such as walls challenges the aerial vehicle to get good navigation using visual only.
 The whole task must be finished within 10 minutes, which also challenges the mission planning to be smart enough to make a strategic decision.

-1.2 Conceptual Solution to Solve the Problem

-The Comb Studio of Beihang University takes a quadrotor to accomplish the task.
+1.2 Conceptual Solution to Solve the Problem The Comb Studio of Beihang University takes a octarotor to accomplish the task.
 An integrated visual navigation method is used to provide relative position, velocity, and attitude information.
 Multi-ground-object are detected by HOG-Based SVM.
 Mission planning section applies the velocity-obstacle method to program for the vehicle drive away ten ground robot to a set sideline.
 The Overall System Architecture is shown below.